intel-lab-lkp/linux/Documentation/arch/x86/x86_64/mm.rst

 Be very careful vs. KASLR when changing anything here.
 The KASLR address range must not overlap with anything except the KASAN shadow area, which is correct as KASAN disables KASLR.

+The 'KASAN shadow memory (generic mode)/(software tag-based mode)' ranges are mutually exclusive and depend on which KASAN setting is chosen:
+CONFIG_KASAN_GENERIC or CONFIG_KASAN_SW_TAGS.

 For both 4- and 5-level layouts, the KSTACK_ERASE_POISON value in the last 2MB
 hole: ffffffffffff4111